Ski Holidays in Kitzbuhel, Austria

 Snow conditions in Kitzbuhel

-Kitzbühel boasts 155 days of guaranteed ski-able days every ski season.
+Kitzbühel boasts 200 days of snow security every ski season.
 Since 2000, 150 million Euros has been invested in snow making facilities, improving the slopes and new lifts to retain the world class status of this ski area.

 Accommodation in Kitzbühel